If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 The combined Kronos Island lacks many of the rail and platform objects in the final game, making the overworld feel emptier.
 It also includes several early object layouts, including more of the rail-creating puzzle that is only seen once in the final game.

 In Egg Memo #7, Dr. Eggman refers to the Starfall Islands as "three piddly islands" rather than five.
-Presumably this was written before Kronos Island was split into parts, and wasn't rewritten or rerecorded to account for the change.
+Presumably this was written before Kronos Island was split into parts, and wasn't rewritten or rerecorded to account for the change (the Japanese script simply does not specify a number).

 Internal Name